 In much of my career I have worked in companies and sectors that have had an unusual view of marketing or openly opposed it.
 Clear exceptions would be ADOC, FootJoy (Acushnet) and ECCO where their great marketing skills taught me a lot.
 Increasingly through the 21st century marketing has become better utilised, even if not better understood, and much easier to discuss than ever in the past.

 Most of all when we work in an industrial area with products that are going to be sold on a business to business basis the producer company retains an orientation very much towards the product.
 One that says “this is what the product is like, and therefore you must accept what it is and take it more or less like this”.
 In older times when consumers had less knowledge and less choice this was often successful.
 Rarely will it succeed in the modern world.

 My area has been in strategy, and strategy in selected segments in a global environment.
-I look a lot at B2B from a network perspective and this defines the way I have looked at the Booth Group (on which you will find here a full section on the company history).
+I look a lot at business from a network perspective and this defines the way I have looked at the Booth Group (on which you will find a full separate section on this website).

-To keep up to date with my thinking read my regular articles in ARSTannery and International Leather Maker, and my Blogs in ILM They are nearly all partially in support of the Leather Naturally programme but usually talk about it from the marketing perspective.
+To keep up to date with my thinking read my articles on APLF https://www.aplf.com/en-US/leather-fashion-news-and-blog/blog, ARSTannery https://tannerymagazine.com and most frequently International Leather Maker, and my Blogs in ILM They are nearly all partially in support of the Leather Naturally programme but usually talk about it from the marketing perspective.